Shihan150/iloscar/README.md

     6. The running information will be displayed in the following chunk.
 <img width="926" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/b32fb30d-6b34-4eeb-8a72-3d5d6c8fc83b">

-    7. Once the integration is complete, the final steady state will be saved to the file specified in Table 4 ('petm_steady.dat' in this case).
+    7. Once the integration is complete, the final steady state will be saved to the file specified in Step 4 table ('petm_steady.dat' in this case).
     The exported file can be used as the initial y0 for perturbation experiments later.
 <img width="794" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/dba35d27-b377-4943-8c7c-05f95377fbb3">

 ##### Perturbation experiment
     1. Stay on the same page.
-In table 1, set LOADFALG  to '1' and Save ystart to '0'.
+In Step 1 table, set LOADFALG  to '1' and Save ystart to '0'.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/0481554b-a6db-49e8-8162-25faa08cbe83)

-    2. In table 2, change 'tfinal' to '2e5'.
+    2. In Step 2 table, change 'tfinal' to '2e5'.
  ![image](https://github.com/Shihan150/iloscar/assets/57557675/d08149a5-d8c1-47db-ac80-42b0db5e3e00)

-    3. Select the carbon emission scenario in Table 3.
+    3. Select the carbon emission scenario in Step 3 table.
 In this example, set:
     'emission pattern' == 1, 'emission amount' == 3000,
     'd13c emission' == -55, 'emission start' == 0,
     'emission duration' == 6000.